Are you frustrated by Steam repeatedly failing to open?

 - Launch Steam.

 Download Malwarebytes here.
-Install the program and run a scan, allowing it to purge your system of any malware it picks up.
+Install the program and run a scan, allowing it to clean your system of any malware it picks up.